Oak City Journal · Raleigh NC

 When Is the Best Time to Trim Trees in North Carolina?

 "The best time to trim trees in North Carolina is late winter — typically February through early March — when trees are dormant and before new growth begins.
 Oak City Tree Services provides professional tree trimming throughout Raleigh and Wake County year-round.
-Owner Josh Deleon and his ISA-certified crew advise most homeowners to schedule dormant-season trimming for optimal tree health."
+Oak City Tree Services and its ISA-certified crew advise most homeowners to schedule dormant-season trimming for optimal tree health."

 North Carolina's piedmont climate supports a beautiful mix of hardwoods and evergreens — oaks, maples, sweetgum, pines, dogwoods, crepe myrtles, and more.
 That diversity is a gift for homeowners, but it also means pruning cannot be one-size-fits-all.
 Pruning at the wrong time can stress a tree, invite pests and disease, encourage unwanted water sprouts, or even lead to decline over the long term.
 Pruning at the right time, by contrast, sets a tree up for healthy structure, improves wind resilience before hurricane season, and keeps branches clear of roofs, driveways, and sidewalks.